 To put the issue in perspective

 “It’s estimated that Americans use 500 million plastic straws every single day.
 Here’s a scary visual to help comprehend that amount: If you were to connect all those straws together, they would measure two and a half times the circumference of the Earth.
 That’s just the straws consumed in the United States.
 And the vast majority of them don’t get recycled.”

-Like all types of plastic (see our blog on the problems caused by plastic bags) – these straws hang around a long time and can cause real pain and danger to wildlife – particularly sealife.
+Like all types of plastic, these straws hang around a long time and can cause real pain and danger to wildlife – particularly sea life.
+See our blog on the problems caused by plastic bags to learn more.

-See below for a video showing the impact on a sea turtle (note – this video may be unsuitable for some viewers).
+Also, see below for a video showing the impact on a sea turtle.
+NOTE: This video may be unsuitable for some viewers:

 What we can learn here is that saying no to plastic drinking straws or not offering them to customers can have a real benefit.

-It is sometimes good to remember that making small changes in the way your business operates – i.e. such as offering straws or takeaway coffee cups in a cafe or restaurant can have real impacts.
+Also, it is sometimes good to remember that making small changes in the way your business operates such as offering straws or takeaway coffee cups in a cafe or restaurant can have real impacts.
 See our blog on what we can learn from waste management in the cruise industry.